01 of 08

 From El Nido, you'll have a wide choice of boats for hire, many of them offering different price ranges depending on the number of people going aboard, the number of islands you wish to hop onto, and even the option of a packed lunch!

-Miniloc Island is a forty-minute pump boat ride away from the town of El Nido, and derives its fame from its towering limestone formation and its two lagoons.
+Let’s start with Miniloc Island, site of the lagoons in question.
+Located some forty minutes by pump-boat away from the town of El Nido, Miniloc Island derives its fame from its towering limestone formations and its hidden beaches.

 The big lagoon is a bay carved into the island, with dazzlingly clear water and corals below; pointed limestone cliffs tower above you as you drift into the lagoon.
 Water and coral conditions have conspired to make this lagoon relatively free of marine life, but kayakers will find this a magnificent backdrop to paddle through.